ikromin/jphotoframe/README.md

 |Configuration Option    |Description
 |------------------------|------------------------------------------------------------------------------------------
-|backgroundOpacity       |Background opacity.
+|backgroundOpacity       |Filler background opacity.
-|backgroundSourcePercent |Percentage of the photo to use to generate the background.
+|backgroundSourcePercent |Percentage of the photo to use to generate the filler background.

 #### Integer Values